gszauer/MinimalGameSystems/Animation/README.md

 So, each "Track" in ```mTrackData``` consists of 4 unsigned integers.
 Another way to think about it is that the  ```mTrackData``` array has a stride of 4.
 Here is a breakdown of what each integer represetns.

 * __```id```__ The index of the joint in ```Animation::State``` whose transform is driven by this track.
 * __```component```__ Represents if the track is targeting the position, rotation or scale component of the joints transform.
 The size of each frame depends on this.
-Tracks that target position and scale are vector tracks, tracks that target rotation are quaternion tracks.
+Tracks that target position or scale are vector tracks, tracks that target rotation are quaternion tracks.
+The ```Animation::Data::Component``` enum should be used for the value of this int.
 * __```offset```__ Where in the ```mFrameData``` array this track starts.
 This is an index.
 * __```size```__ How many elements the ```mFrameData``` array contains make up this track.
 Counts how many floating point numbers make up the track.